Unconditionally stable Gauge-Uzawa finite element schemes for the chemo-repulsion-Navier-Stokes system: Conclusion

 \section{Conclusion}

 In this paper, we have developed a novel first-order fully discrete numerical scheme for the chemo--repulsion--Navier--Stokes system based on the gauge--Uzawa method.
-The proposed scheme is rigorously proven to be unconditionally energy stable, ensuring robustness under arbitrary time step sizes.
-Moreover, we have derived error estimates for all primary variables, providing a solid theoretical foundation for the accuracy of the method.
+The proposed scheme is rigorously proven to be unconditionally energy stable.
+Moreover, we have derived unique solvability and error estimates for all primary variables, providing a solid theoretical foundation for the accuracy of the method.
 Finally, a series of numerical experiments have been conducted, which confirm the accuracy, stability, and efficiency of the proposed scheme.
 In future research, we aim to develop high-order energy-stable numerical algorithms that can further enhance the accuracy and stability of the proposed framework.
 Such extensions are expected to broaden the applicability of our approach to more general chemotaxis--fluid systems and other multi-physics coupling problems.